-Although the course component precedes the thesis component, the student is encouraged to discuss the topic of the thesis at an early stage.
+Licentiate degrees are recommended in the first instance.
+Even if the course component precedes the thesis component, the student is encouraged to discuss the topic of the thesis at an early stage.

-Objectives for doctoral degrees according to the Higher Education Ordinance (i.e. Swedish Law)
+Objectives for doctoral degrees according to the Higher Education Ordinance